Why are improved cook stoves not scaling as fast as household solar?

 Taken together, these components make the task of selling these products more complicated, and the likelihood of a company succeeding in selling those products sustainably thinner.
 This might explain why no company in the ICS space has yet reached the scale of the leaders of the solar light industry, who sell several million lanterns per year each.
 Their turn will probably come, but will require a bit more patience.

 3) VAT and tariffs exemptions:

 As Ethan Kay, Managing Director Emerging Markets at BioLite, explains: “One major barrier to scale is on the regulatory side.
 Import tariffs and VAT are substantially higher in Sub-Saharan Africa and India for cook stoves than for solar lanterns – even though cookstoves have greater health and climate impact.
 These taxes fundamentally skew the viability of clean cook stoves for low income households.”

 Want to know more?
-Check out the full report on energy here
+Check out the full report on energy here (not longer available

 This blog is a part of the July 2017 series on energy access in partnership with Hystra.